s0enke/cloudformation-templates/templates/cloudformation-terraform-custom-resource/README.md

 ## Why?

- - CloudFormation is nice because it manages state and has an API
+ - CloudFormation is nice because it takes care of state management and has an API.
+In terms of tool usage I always try to lower the total cost of ownership.
+Terraform has definetely a higher total cost of ownership.
+ - I'd like to have the union set of both tools in terms of resource coverage.
  - Terraform is nice because it supports more resources
  - Why not combine both in order to have the highest feature richness combined with lowest TCO
  - I don't want to reimplement functionality that is already in Terraform or CloudFormation - so I just wrote a couple of lines of glue code.